MattDodsonEnglish/docs/readme.md

 ### Social Networks

-The theme comes with many options to add sharing buttons and social media icons.
+The theme ships with many options to add sharing buttons and social media icons.

 #### Social Sharing Icons